Is Medicare Plan F going away? Yes, it is – but not for everyone, so don’t panic.

 These changes mean that all Medicare beneficiaries will have least $198 in deductible spending out of your own pocket each year.
 In light of this, they hope you might think twice before seeing a doctor and perhaps causing the Medicare Trust Fund some unnecessary spending.

 Basically…. they want you to think about whether you really need to see a doctor for every little sniffle.

 Will this really work to reduce Medicare’s overall annual expenditures?
 We’ll see.
 Opponents have argued that people may end up waiting to seek medical care for serious issues.
 This would ultimately cost the Medicare program more money down the road.
 The end result is something we’ll all be discovering together after 2020.

 So is Plan F going away?
 Yes, BUT only for new Medicare enrollees starting in 2020.
 People eligible for Medicare prior to 2020 will continue to have Plan C and F options in the future.
 Here’s some additional scenarios:

-- If you are are on Plan F already when 2020 rolls around, you won’t be kicked off your coverage.
+- If you were on Plan F before 2020, you will not be kicked off of your plan.
 In fact, you will continue to be able to purchase Plan F policies from other carriers after 2020 as well.
-(Again, the MACRA act only prohibits the sale of Medigap Plans C & F to newly eligible Medicare beneficiaries.
+(Again, the MACRA act only prohibits the sale of Medigap Plans C & F to newly eligible Medicare beneficiaries.)

 - If you are eligible for Medicare before 2020 but have delayed it because you are still working and have employer insurance, don’t worry.
 When you leave that insurance and switch to Medicare, you will still have the right to enroll in Medigap Plans C or F.